nordic-rse/nordic-rse.github.io/content/events/seminar-series/_index.md

 ## Timing

-The series will start out as a **monthly event in August 2021**.
+We aim at having a talk every month.
 The time for each seminar will be set by the speaker.
 We are inviting everyone to suggest topics and/or speakers for this series [here](https://github.com/nordic-rse/nordic-rse.github.io/issues).

-To kick off the event some of our members will introduce you to their work at Nordic universities.

 ## Format